ujjwalguptaofficial/fortjs-doc/docs/tutorial/test/e2e-test.md

 ---
 Title: "e2e Test"
 Keywords: "test, unit, e2e, fortjs, node"
-Description: "Setting up test in fortjs"
+Description: "Setting up e2e test in fortjs"
 ---

 For e2e test - we recommend to use Axios.
-Let's see an example -
+But feel free to use your favourite http client library.

-Consider UserController implments Rest Api & codes are -
+Let's see an example - Consider UserController implments Rest Api & codes are -

 ```
 import { Controller, textResult, DefaultWorker, jsonResult, Worker, Route, HTTP_STATUS_CODE, HTTP_METHOD, Guards, Singleton } from 'fortjs';